artemvalmus/hackernews/README.md

 ## Running

-Open HackerNews\HackerNews folder in cmd and run the following command:
+Open HackerNews folder in cmd and run the following command (it is assumed you have .NET Core installed.
+If not you can download it here   https://www.microsoft.com/net/download/windows):

 ```
 dotnet publish -c Release -r <runtime>